Budibase/website/content/blog/inside-it/rapid-application-development.md

 We’ve seen already that RAD projects require a lot of input from stakeholders.
 This creates a couple of issues.
 One is that they need to accept this level of involvement.
 So, you need to get stakeholder buy-in in order for them to engage with your team in the first place.

-Then there’s the issues of whether your users and clients are able to provide _useful_ input.
+Then there’s the issue of whether your users and clients are able to provide _useful_ input.

 So, to be blunt, you might get feedback from users who don’t actually know what they’re talking about, or even what they want.
 Or, you might need to deal with contradictory opinions from different stakeholders.